 As well, many people fear this breed and will be more comfortable around your dog if he is on a leash.

 Your yard should be securely fenced so your Doberman has room to roam and play.
 This breed can get chilled in cold weather.
 Your dog will want to be part of your family life rather than alone outside.

 Though many people think of Dobies as serious dogs, they can actually be a bit goofy and rambunctious at times (especially as puppies).
 They will do well with children and enjoy playing together as long as the child is old enough to treat the dog with consideration.

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

-As with any breed, if you think the Doberman Pinscher is the right dog breed for you, be sure to do plenty of research before adopting one.
-Talk to other Doberman owners, reputable Doberman breeders, and Doberman rescue groups to learn more.
+If you think the Doberman pinscher is the right dog breed for you, be sure to do plenty of research before adopting one.
+Talk to other Doberman owners, reputable breeders, and rescue groups to learn more.